julianfabinc/Raeumi/README.md

 - Efficient Arm Movements: The robot's code enables precise and efficient movements of its collection arm, ensuring optimal positioning for object retrieval.

-In summary, Räumi is a versatile robot that can autonomously explore environments, collect specific objects, and organize them based on color, showcasing a sophisticated interplay of hardware and software capabilities.
+In summary, Räumi is a versatile robot that can explore environments autonomously, collect specific objects, and organize them based on color, showcasing a sophisticated interplay of hardware and software capabilities.

 ## 7 Strengths and weaknesses

 ### 7.1 Strengths:
-- Versatility: Räumi demonstrates versatility by autonomously navigating spaces, collecting specific objects, and sorting them based on color.
+- Versatility: Räumi demonstrates versatility by navigating spaces autonomously, collecting specific objects, and sorting them based on color.

 - Obstacle Avoidance: The inclusion of an ultrasound sensor enables effective obstacle detection, allowing the robot to navigate without collisions.